 Grill & Firepit Tables – for the best of both worlds and the height of luxury in your outdoor space, firepit tables provide a comfortable place to keep warm while dining outdoors.
 Better still, grill your meal on it - it's a bit like gathering around your barbie to eat outdoors in warmth, style and comfort.
 Comfortable full dining sets with integrated firepits for informal outdoor dining are designed to give a different dimension to outdoor entertaining.
 With a highly luxurious look and feel, they're really worth considering if you’re into small, intimate gatherings with family and friends.

-Outdoor heaters are perhaps as much about perceived style and lifestyle choice as they are about heat generation in the garden.
-If you’re that traditional ‘camp-fire’ type of person, maybe with fond memories of camping out with the Scouts and Guides etc, the crackle of logs on an open fire has an appeal all of its own.
-But, if you’re more after a stylish piece of equipment to keep your gatherings going into the evenings, providing a welcoming warm glow and some heat gain, but without the smoke and puther that makes you feel like you’ve been fire-fighting all day, there are lots of gas and electrically-powered options to choose from.
-Either way, enjoy your extended time in the great outdoors!
+Outdoor heaters are perhaps as much about perceived style and lifestyle choice as they are about heat generation and comfort in your outdoor leisure space.
+If you’re that traditional ‘camp-fire’ type of person, maybe with fond memories of camping out with the Scouts or Guides etc, the crackle of logs on an open fire has an appeal all of its own.
+But, if you’re more after a stylish piece of equipment to keep your gatherings going into the evenings, providing a welcoming warm glow and some extra heat, but without the smoke and ash that makes you feel like you’ve been fire-fighting all day, there are lots of convenient gas and electrically-powered options to choose from.
+Either way, these heaters and leisure fires can really help you to make the best of your extended time in the great outdoors!